rkahren2/Class_planner/README.md

 # Class_planner
 iOS App for students

-This project was for educational proposes and was written as the final project in my mobile programing certificate program at Northern Illinois University.
+This project was for educational proposes and was written as the final project in my mobile programming certificate program at
+Northern Illinois University.

-It allows studentes to enter baisc information about thier classes, take notes for the classes and track the assignments for each class.
+It allows studentes to enter basic information about thier classes, take notes for the classes and track the assignments for each class.